mk-fg/lafs-backup-tool/README.md

 * Phase one: generate queue-file with an ordered list of path of files/dirs and metadata to upload.

-	Queue file is a human-readable text file with metadata, like this:
+	Queue file is a human-readable line-oriented plaintext list with relative paths and fs metadata, like this:

 		bin/skype_notify.sh 1000:1000:100755
 		bin/fs_backup 1000:1000:2750/=;cap_dac_read_search+i